Asian Hockey Federation CEO Tayyab Ikram elected as new FIH president | Law-Order

 Asian Hockey Federation CEO Tayyab Ikram elected as new FIH president

-The duration of Ikrams term will be for two years, in order to complete the mandate of the previous chief, Batra, who resigned on July 18.Seif Ahmed was the acting president of the FIH following Batras resignation from the top post after the Delhi High Court asked him to stop functioning as the Indian Olympic Association IOA chief.
+Now a citizen of Macau, Ikram was born in Pakistan.Seif Ahmed was the acting president of the FIH following Batras resignation from the top post after the Delhi High Court asked him to stop functioning as the Indian Olympic Association IOA chief.
+Batra, who became the FIH president in 2016, resigned from the post in July.

 - Country: